 The Center for State Health Policy at Rutgers (2010) has contributed a wealth of information in this matter within the Camden municipality in particular.
 The Camden Chart Book reports that 58% of children in Camden are not getting the recommended 60 minutes of physical activity most days of the week, and an astonishing 43% of children do not even get 30 minutes of physical activity most days of the week.
-Instead, these children are spending more and more time participating in sedentary activities such as watching television and playing video games or on the computer.
-A reported 35% of Camden children spend more than 2 hours per day in front of the television or computer and 68% of Camden children spend greater than 2 hours participating in these same sedentary activities during weekend days.
-Only 42% of Camden children meet the recommended level of physical activity.
-(Brownlee, 2010)
+Instead, these children are spending more and more time participating in sedentary screen-time activities.
+A reported 35% of Camden children spend more than 2 hours per day in front of the television or computer and 68% of Camden children spend more than 2 hours participating in these same sedentary activities during weekend days.
+Only 42% of Camden children meet the recommended level of physical activity (Brownlee, 2010).

-The State of New Jersey Department of Education has set forth Comprehensive Health and Physical Education Standards requiring 150 minutes of health, safety, and physical education per week (New Jersey State Department of Education, 2009).
+The State of New Jersey Department of Education has set forth Comprehensive Health and Physical Education Standards requiring 150 minutes of health, safety and physical education per week (New Jersey State Department of Education, 2009).
 Some school districts use recess towards the 150-minute requirement.
-The State will allow recess to be used as long as the following occurs; activities are taken from the health and physical education curriculum, activities are designed to meet health and physical education core standards, activities are designed and supervised by an appropriately certified teacher, the student-teacher ratio is matched with the accepted district policies, and all students participate (New Jersey State Department of Education, 2010).
-In a school district where these standards were not being fulfilled, the BEFit program was implemented.
+The State will allow recess to be used as long as the following occurs: activities are taken from the health and physical education curriculum, activities are designed to meet health and physical education core standards, activities are designed and supervised by an appropriately certified teacher, the student-teacher ratio is matched with the accepted district policies, and all students participate (New Jersey State Department of Education, 2010).
+In a school district where these standards were not being fulfilled, the BEFit programme was implemented.